camilla-vikne/Prosjekt/README.md

 During these two weeks we're learned a lot about planning out our work, cooperating within a team and lots and lots of new snippets of code.
 It's been a great experience!

-The Figma file can be found at https://www.figma.com/file/c1bC7AXSus1ngLlzusfHKf/Untitled?type=design&node-id=23%3A40&mode=design&t=QNhrb3J2mFjiNvAO-1
+The Figma file can be found <a href="https://www.figma.com/file/c1bC7AXSus1ngLlzusfHKf/Untitled?type=design&node-id=23%3A40&mode=design&t=QNhrb3J2mFjiNvAO-1"> here! </a>
-Our log is up at https://docs.google.com/document/d/1do5jnazj7BKZ2q63Nx1-v2sM2_A4Th1k_B-6cuEb7lQ/edit?usp=sharing
+Our log is up <a href="https://docs.google.com/document/d/1do5jnazj7BKZ2q63Nx1-v2sM2_A4Th1k_B-6cuEb7lQ/edit?usp=sharing"> here!</a>

 We hope you like our project!</h3>